arex388/Arex388.Extensions.MediatR/README.md

 # Arex388.Extensions.MediatR

-A small set of [MediatR][2] handler interfaces for implementing the [Projection-View pattern][3].
+A small set of [MediatR][2] handler interfaces for implementing the [Projection-Result pattern][3].
 Also contains basic handler implementations, but I recommend that you implement the interfaces in your project so you can inject the appropriate services for your application.

 #### Interfaces